Yael López

-Yael López (born 17 December 1998) is a Costa Rican professional footballer who plays as a right-back for Liga FPD club Liga Deportiva Alajuelense.
+Yael Andrés López Fuentes (born 17 December 1998) is a Costa Rican professional footballer who plays as a right-back for Colombian club Boyacá Chicó.

 Career

 Lopez and teammate Jose Alfaro joined Saprissa on loan following Carmelita’s relegation, with the deal being confirmed on 3 June, 2019.
 He made his debut for Saprissa on 20 July, 2019 against the defending champions A.D.
 San Carlos.
 He was part of the team that triumphed in the 2019 CONCACAF League winning the final against F.C.
 Motagua of Honduras.

 International career

-He was selected for Costa Rica squad for the 2021 CONCACAF Gold Cup and made his debut on 20 July 2021 in a game against Jamainca.
+He was selected for Costa Rica squad for the 2021 CONCACAF Gold Cup and made his debut on 20 July 2021 in a game against Jamaica.